 - The accused’s relevant behavioral histories.

-- Appeals process.
-Either party may appeal the form of relief determined by Steering Committee by filling out appellate form created by the accuser’s reporting channel.
+Either party may appeal the form of relief determined by the Steering Committee by filling out an appellate form created by the accuser’s reporting channel.
 Appeals must be filed within thirty days of receiving written notice of the Steering Committee’s decision.
-The limited grounds for appeal are:
+The limited grounds for appeal are the following:

-- Procedural errors, misconduct, or conflicts of interest affected the fairness of the outcome; and
+- Procedural errors, misconduct, or conflicts of interest affected the fairness of the outcome; or

 - The remedy or penalty determined by Steering was grossly disproportionate to the violation committed